KhNikh/terraform-test-repo/README.md

 # terraform-test-repo
- my first resource for terraform
+ my first resource for terraform for testing